movement-recognition/SmartPouchDocumentation/docs/data_specification.md

 - JSON files
 - Database records
 - Sensor data streams
+In the above example, the htmltitle block defined in your custom main.html file will be used in place of the default htmltitle block defined in the parent theme.
+You may re-define as many blocks as you desire, as long as those blocks are defined in the parent.
+For example, you could replace the Google Analytics script with one for a different service or replace the search feature with your own.
+You will need to consult the parent theme you are using to determine what blocks are available to override.
+The MkDocs and ReadTheDocs themes provide the following blocks:

 ### 2. Processed Data
 - Feature vectors
 - Training datasets
 - Validation datasets
 - Test datasets
+In the above example, the htmltitle block defined in your custom main.html file will be used in place of the default htmltitle block defined in the parent theme.
+You may re-define as many blocks as you desire, as long as those blocks are defined in the parent.
+For example, you could replace the Google Analytics script with one for a different service or replace the search feature with your own.
+You will need to consult the parent theme you are using to determine what blocks are available to override.
+The MkDocs and ReadTheDocs themes provide the following blocks:

 ## Data Categories